Celebrating east London and ELBA at 30

 Much has changed over 30 years, and lot of it for the better.
 Nobody can deny that east London now presents a wealth of opportunity – but sadly despite all the progress made, there are still some parts of the community who feel excluded, and who are trapped in low earnings with low expectations that things will improve for them.
 So as well as celebrating the difference already made, we will also be looking ahead to the significant challenges that our communities will face in the next 30 years – and how business in partnership with ELBA and community organisations will be responding to them.

 We would love you to get involved.
 Please tell us your stories.
-We want to hear from any volunteers, business members and supporters, school or college students, people we have placed into jobs and careers, or in any way have touched ELBA or east London in the last 30 years.
+We want to hear from any volunteers, business partners and supporters, school or college students, people we have placed into jobs and careers, or in any way have touched ELBA or east London in the last 30 years.

 Just looking at the place, over the last 30 years, east London has changed immensely – with the creation of a whole new business district at Canary Wharf; new retail and business district at Westfield Stratford; and record levels of investment, with improvements to transport links (Jubilee extension, DLR, Overground, CrossRail).
 East London is a far cry from the area it used to be.